An Art History Lecture to smarten up your next event.

 Garden paintings in the History of Art, Boxford Town Library.

-What I have learned from my many years of teaching art history is that we want to learn new things.
-We crave new information, an expansion of our understanding, and the respect an educator shows us as they share their hard-earned knowledge with us.
+We love to learn new things.
+We crave new information, an expansion of our knowledge, and the thrill of an educator sharing their years of knowledge with us.

 After graduating with an MFA in studio art in 1989, I taught my first art history lecture that same year.
-Realizing there was much more about the subject I wanted to learn, I earned a PhD in art education in 2000 and went on to become the chair of art education at Salem State University.
+Realizing there was much more about the subject I didn’t know, I earned a PhD in art education in 2000 and went on to become the chair of art education at Salem State University.

 In 2012, I added architecture history to my lineup of historical research and teaching.